Uddhav Thackeray 'backstabbed' BJP, but got befitting reply: Nadda | Politics

 - India

-Bharatiya Janata Party president JP Nadda on Monday alleged that Shiv Sena (UBT) chief Uddhav Thackeray ''backstabbed'' the BJP and compromised with his ideology for the sake of power, but got a befitting reply as a new government is now in place in Maharashtra.
+BJP president JP Nadda on Monday alleged Shiv Sena (UBT) chief Uddhav Thackeray ''backstabbed'' the BJP and compromised with his ideology for the sake of power but got a befitting reply as a new government is now in place in the state.

+Nadda was referring to Thackeray snapping ties with BJP and joining hands with NCP and Congress in November 2019 post the Maharashtra Assembly elections and becoming the chief minister.

-Nadda was addressing a 'Vijay Sankalp' rally in Maharashtra's Chandrapur district.
-The rally is part of the BJP's plan to win 18 ''difficult'' seats from Maharashtra in the 2024 Lok Sabha elections, according to a party leader.
-Thackeray's party had snapped ties with long-term ally BJP after the 2019 Maharashtra Assembly polls.
-Thackeray later tied-up with the Nationalist Congress Party (NCP) and the Congress to form the Maha Vikas Aghadi (MVA) government in the state.
+Nadda addressed two rallies in Chandrapur and Aurangabad as part of the Bharatiya Janata Party's plan to win 18 ''difficult'' seats in Maharashtra in the 2024 Lok Sabha elections, according to a party leader.

-In June last year, senior Sena leader Eknath Shinde led a revolt against the party leadership following which the Thackeray government collapsed.
-Shinde later became the chief minister with BJP's Devendra Fadnavis as his deputy.
+Taking a dig at Maha Vikas Aghadi (MVA), Nadda said while BJP is bringing ''digital cleanliness'' in politics with 'JAM' (Jandhan-Aadhaar-Mobile), the MVA is another 'JAM' which implies ''jointly acquiring money''.

+He also referred to the BJP as 'DBT', facilitating ''direct benefit transfer'' (to people), and claimed the MVA was into ''dealership-brokerage-transfer''.

+''The previous government was working on dealership, brokerage and transfer,'' he added.

+Nadda said Prime Minister Narendra Modi has empowered women and farmers in the country with several welfare schemes.

-Nadda said during the polls it was clearly mentioned that ''Delhi mein Narendra...Maharashtra mein Devendra'' and the Shiv Sena gave consent to it at that time.
+Targetting Uddhav Thackeray, who headed the MVA government before it was toppled by Eknath Shinde last June, Nadda said it was clearly mentioned during (the 2019) polls that ''Delhi mein Narendra...Maharashtra mein Devendra'' and the Shiv Sena gave consent to it at that time.

 But, when the election results came out, they (Sena and Thackeray) ''backstabbed us'' for becoming the chief minister, the BJP president said.